Winter can be tough, but container gardens and houseplants can be brought indoors to lively up your dishes and brighten your hearts year-round.

 - Want to see my failed experiment in growing potatoes in containers?
 I’m proud of that one. 🙂

-Whether you consider raised bed gardening, windowsill planters for a small urban garden, or hydroponic indoor gardens, there’s plenty of ways to eat fresh greens all year round.
+Whether you consider trying your hand with raised bed gardening, windowsill planters for a small urban garden, or hydroponic indoor gardens, there’s plenty of ways to eat fresh greens all year round.
 Experiment and find the best way for you and your home!